How ADHD Makes Natural Hair Care Hard For Black Women

 Struggles with hair care are just some of the ways ADHD can uniquely present itself in Black women — along with masking, inattentiveness, impulsivity, hyper-sensitivity, difficulties with finances, risks in relationships, and many of the other traits commonly associated with all women with ADHD.

-I'm based in the UK where more than 2.6 million people have been diagnosed with ADHD, yet it’s primarily associated with and identified in young, hyperactive white boys.
+More than 2.6 million people have been diagnosed with ADHD in the UK; it’s primarily associated with and identified in young, hyperactive white boys.
 Racial and gender medical biases have meant Black women and girls with ADHD have remained largely undiagnosed until well into adulthood.
 As Refinery29 UK reported last year, hundreds of thousands more women are being assessed for ADHD than ever before, especially Black women.
 According to data from 2014, 19.3% of Black British women had been recently diagnosed with ADHD, compared to 9.4% of white British women.

 Brown explains how women with ADHD often struggle with perfectionism and living up to societal expectations — whether in work, relationships, or most definitely, body image.
 For Black women and other minorities, it can further exacerbate feelings of low self-esteem and shame when also faced with racial and gender-based injustices.